timescale/docs/timescaledb/tutorials/aws-lambda/continuous-deployment.md

 ### Adding your AWS credentials to the repository
 You need to add your AWS credentials to the repository so it has permission to connect to Lambda.
-You can do this by adding [GitHub secrets][github-secrets] using the GitHub CLI.
+You can do this by adding [GitHub secrets][github-secrets] using the GitHub command-line.

 1. Authenticate with GitHub:
     ```bash